Osaka is full of great child-friendly attractions. This itinerary is the best way to sample the best of them during a 2-day visit.

 - Hirakata Park: This local amusement park in Eastern Osaka is a great place for a day out in Osaka.
 It’s best in warm weather.

-- Universal Studios Japan: If you’re willing to spend some money and some time waiting on line, this huge American-style theme park is likely to please the kids.
-It’s in the Osaka Bay Area.
+- Universal Studios Japan: If you’re willing to spend some money and some time waiting on line, this huge American-style theme park in the Osaka Bay Area is likely to please the kids.
+I've written up a complete guide to Universal Studios Japan to help you make the most of your time.

 - Choose a hotel in a central location so you don’t waste time moving around.
 The most convenient areas are Kita, Central Osaka and Minami.
 For more on where to say, check out my Where to Stay in Osaka page.